 Cherry Blossom Festival

-The Cherry Blossom Festival — hosted in Wooster Square Park each April — welcomes volunteers to assist with the flow of the day.
+The Cherry Blossom Festival — to be hosted in Wooster Square Park on Sunday, April 28 — welcomes volunteers to assist with the flow of the day.
 Among the opportunities will be set-up, greeting, children’s activities, replenishing products, program distribution and break down & clean up.
 There are three shifts (9 am-11:30 am; 11:30 am-4 pm; and 2 pm-5 pm).
 Contact Sarah Greenblatt with your availability and please mention that you are a New Haven Promise applicant.

 Save The Sound